TRAINING OPPORTUNITIES and RESOURCES

 Eligibility

-This is a rigorous and competitive program that has the goal of assisting underrepresented undergraduate students in pursuing a career in prevention science.
-This is a 1-year program, and it is expected that scholars remain actively engaged for the full length of the program.
-Scholars should be interested in prevention science and available to attend the SPR 2025 conference.
+This is a rigorous and competitive program that has a goal of assisting underrepresented undergraduate students in pursuing careers in prevention science.
+This is a 1-year program, and scholars are expected to remain actively engaged for the full length of the program.
+Scholars should be interested in prevention science and available to attend the SPR 2026 Annual Conference.

 Application Procedures

-Complete this Google form application by March 14, 2024.
+Complete the Google Form application by March 14, 2025.

 Thank you,